NGEE-Arctic/dapper/README.md

 **Step 3**: Use the environment.yml file (it will be on your local machine after you clone the repo) to create a virtual Python environment.
 You can use whatever package manager your prefer, but instructions here are for conda.
 I recommend installing [mamba](https://anaconda.org/conda-forge/mamba) into your base environment to make package solving faster, but it's not necessary.
 If you do install it, you can just replace `conda` with `mamba` in the following commands.
 ```
-conda env create -f environment.yml # This should automatically name your new environment "ngeegee"
+conda env create -f environment.yml # This should automatically name your new environment "dapper"
 ```

-**Step 4**: Perform a "live install" of the NGEEGEE repo using `pip`.
-This is useful as it allows you to update your local NGEEGEE repo (via a `Fetch origin` in Github Desktop), and any new changes will be reflected immediately in the code that you're running.
+**Step 4**: Perform a "live install" of the dapper repo using `pip`.
+This is useful as it allows you to update your local dapper repo (via a `Fetch origin` in Github Desktop), and any new changes will be reflected immediately in the code that you're running.
 No need to recompile a package and reinstall it--very simple.
 ```
-cd /path/to/cloned/NGEEGEE # Navigate to where you cloned the repo
+cd /path/to/cloned/dapper # Navigate to where you cloned the repo
-conda activate ngeegee # Activate your ngeegee environment
+conda activate dapper # Activate your dapper environment
 pip install -e . # Live-install the repo as an importable package
 ```

 **Step 5**: Test that your install works.
 ```
-conda activate ngeegee
+conda activate dapper
 ipython
-from ngeegee import e5l_utils
+from dapper import e5l_utils
 ```
-If you can import from the `ngeegee` package without error, you're gravy.
+If you can import from the `dapper` package without error, you're gravy.

 **Step 5b**: If you haven't used the GEE API before, you'll need to Authenticate before you can interact with GEE via Python.
 For more details, or if you get stuck, check out the [official guidance](https://developers.google.com/earth-engine/guides/auth).
 However, it's likely the following code will work for you:
 ```
-conda activate ngeegee
+conda activate dapper
 ipython
 import ee
 ee.Authenticate() # This should open a browser where you allow access to your GEE account and project